wavesplatform/docs.wavesplatform/docs/en/ride/v5/variables/readme.md

 # [Ride v5] Strict Variable

-:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
-[Go to Mainnet version](/en/ride/variables/)
+:warning: This is the documentation for the Standard Library **version 5**, which becomes available after activation of feature #16 “Ride V5, dApp-to-dApp invocations”.
+[Go to version 4](/en/ride/variables/)

 `strict` keyword defines a variable with eager evaluation.
 Unlike lazy variables defined with `let`, a strict variable is evaluated immediately when script execution reaches it, that is, before the next expression.